mailslurp/mailslurp-client/README.md

 });
 ```

-See method documentation for a [list of all functions](./docs/classes/mailslurp/).
+See method documentation for a [list of all functions](https://www.mailslurp.com/docs/js/docs/).

 ### Fetch emails from inbox

 There are many ways to receive and fetch emails in MailSlurp.
+Emails have many properties including body, subject, attachments and more.
+See the API docs for [full email reference](https://www.mailslurp.com/docs/js/docs/interfaces/email/).

 ```javascript
 const latestEmail = await mailslurp.waitForLatestEmail(inbox.id);